jclaxton/workflow/README.md

 ## Notes:

 - The `app/routes/workshops/$workshopId.tsx` route has a loader in it to determine whether the workshop exists.
 This is important and does not defeat the purpose of sharing the data.
-The loader runs on the server and we benefit by sharing the data because we don't have to send the data to the client.
+The loader runs on the server, and we benefit by sharing the data because we don't have to send the data to the client.
 - A future version of Remix will provide an `id` on the `matches` which will make it easier to determine which match you want to access.
 - You could create a custom hook for accessing specific matches and add type assertion functions to ensure type safety rather than use `as` casting.